jidongxiao/CSCI1200-DataStructures/lectures/19_trees_III/README.md

 ## 19.1 ds_set Warmup/Review Exercises

--Draw a diagram of a possible memory layout for a ds set containing the numbers 16, 2, 8, 11, and 5.
+- Draw a diagram of a possible memory layout for a ds set containing the numbers 16, 2, 8, 11, and 5.
 Is there only one valid memory layout for this data as a ds set?
 Why?

 &nbsp;